Patagonia Hiking and Camping Packing List: What to Pack and What to Leave Behind

 Hiking in Patagonia had always been our dream, so when we were traveling in South and Central America for a year, we made sure to include both Chilean and Argentinian Patagonia in our itinerary.

 Although for the big part of our one-year long journey, we swore how heavy our backpacks were and how many layers of clothes we were carrying, eventually we found all our equipment useful in Patagonia.

-It does not matter if you plan on exploring Patagonia in your rental car or you are hitchhiking.
+It does not matter if you plan on exploring Patagonia in your or you are hitchhiking.
 It does not matter if you prefer to stay in warm lodges or camp for the majority of your trip.
 Either way, we believe that you arrived in Patagonia to see the majestic beauty of mountains, lakes, and glaciers.
 That's why you need to come well-prepared and well-equipped to make sure your Patagonia adventure will be unforgettable.